Craft, Design, News, Places to visit, Travel | 17 September 2020

 At the turn of the 20th Century, Ditchling was a creative hub and home to artists, designers and craftspeople within the arts and crafts movement.
 The museum’s unique collection houses work by artists and designers including Hilary Bourne, Valentine Kilbride, Edgar Holloway and other members of the internationally renowned creative community who lived in the village of Ditchling.

 Ditchling is a chocolate box pretty, quintessential English village that is bursting with character and charm.
 Think village green and traditional teashops with pubs nestled alongside the breathtaking South Downs in East Sussex.
 Ditchling does not disappoint.
-Its an essential visit for anyone interested in Britain’s rich arts and crafts heritage.
+It’s an essential visit for anyone interested in Britain’s rich arts and crafts heritage.

 The galleries and internal space of the museum are impressively designed and gently guide you around displays showcasing hand skills such as typography, letterpress, printmaking, textiles and jewellery plus forgotten crafts.